-The dislike between Trevor and David is understandably mutual.
-However, while David impersonated Brad in his letters and emails, he made Brad into someone Trevor liked and respected.
+The dislike between Trevor and Dave is understandably mutual.
+However, while Dave impersonated Brad in his letters and emails, he made Brad into someone Trevor liked and respected.
 Enough to want to bust Brad out of prison and reintegrate into the crew.
-Given the right context, David himself probably could have been someone Trevor could respect.
+Given the right context, Dave himself probably could have been someone Trevor could respect.

 The take from the bank robbery in the prologue is almost laughably small compared to that of the other heists in the game (less than $200,000 vs. about $5 million for the smallest heist).
 But then you realize: Michael planned the Ludendorff job and he planned for it to go bad, so he didn't really care how much money was in it.

 Properties are pretty worthless in terms of gameplay since they'll take such a ludicrously long amount of time before providing a return of investment.
 However, one could consider buying them to be a form of Video Game Caring Potential.
 By purchasing the properties, you're ensuring the protagonists will have a steady income in the future so they don't just have to rely on heists to get by.
 75 weeks might be a long time in-game, but life will inevitably go on for Franklin, Michael, and Trevor after all.
 This is how they can truly "win" the game.